Super Mario's iPhone surprise fuels hopes for Nintendo

 "Launching a well-known Nintendo character on the globally penetrated iPhone is one of the best scenarios that investors have hoped for," Tomoaki Kawasaki, an analyst at Iwai Cosmo Securities, said.

 Nintendo said it would launch the game initially on Apple's App Store in December.
-The Kyoto-based firm with a market capitalisation of $39 billion did not say when it would be available for Android devices.
+The Kyoto-based firm with a market capitalization of $40.5 billion did not say when it would be available for Android devices.

-Nintendo shares jumped 13 percent to close at their highest since late July, adding $4.5 billion to the company's market value, following the announcement at Apple's iPhone launch event.
+Nintendo shares ended the morning session up 13.2 percent at their highest since late July, adding $6 billion to the company's market value.
 The broader TOPIX index edged down.

-Shigeru Miyamoto, the creator of the puppet-inspired Mario character more than 35 years ago, gave a demonstration of the game at the iPhone launch on Wednesday.
+Shigeru Miyamoto, the creator of the puppet-inspired Mario character more than 35 years ago, gave a demonstration of the game at Apple's iPhone release event on Wednesday.
+A Nintendo spokesman confirmed that Miyamoto led the game's development.

 Players control Mario through a series of obstacle courses while collecting coins along the way.
 In higher levels, players can compete with other players' scores and create their own "kingdom".